-oto by Thea Cou
+oto by Inea C

-BILLING: Except for nightly lodge accommodations, Rockywold-Deephaven operates on a Saturday - to - Saturday, one-week billing schedule.
+BILLING: Rockywold-Deephaven operates on a Saturday- to- Saturday, one-week billing schedule.
 All bills are ready on Friday evening.
 We ask that any questions regarding meal and overnight overages be discussed with the office by Thursday evening.

 BOAT & BICYCLE RENTALS: Boat rentals are to be arranged through the office.
 Bicycle rentals are arranged at Zodiac (Map #47).
 All rentals have limited availability.
 Weekly boat rentals may be reserved prior to your arrival.
 Daily rentals may be requested upon your arrival and will be provided if available.
-Weekly and daily bicycle rentals are available after 7 p.m. on Saturdays.
+Weekly and daily bicycle rentals are available after 6 p.m. on Saturdays.
 For prices and more information please refer to the Boating Information section of this manual on page 15.